whitneyburton/portfolios/students/1507/regis-boudinot/20160121-regis-boudinot-m4.markdown

 * Points: 153/200

 In this project, I worked with Node, Express, and Socket.io to create a real time voting app.
+This project was really tough.
+It had the feeling of learning LinkedList for the first time.
+The amount of abstraction was quite large at first.
+Going deep into javascript was the way out, and enabled me to think in complex ways.
+I really enjoyed building the data structures for this project.

 Notes (My Own): Learned a lot!
 Was busy helping people with their own projects and putting out Digital Ocean dumpster fires.